risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-drop-function.md

 ## Usage

-A function can be dropped either by:
+A function can be dropped using one of the following methods:

-- Full function signature
+- Full function signature:

     ```sql
     DROP FUNCTION function_name ( argument_type [, ...] );
     ```

-- Function name only, if it's unique in its schema
+- Function name only, if it's unique in its schema:

     ```sql
     DROP FUNCTION function_name;
     ```

+    You can run [`SHOW FUNCTIONS;`](/sql/commands/sql-show-functions.md) to check if the function name is unique.

 :::tip
 `DROP FUNCTION function_name();` drops a function with zero arguments.